Roildan/AMAPp/notes/basics.md

 - Create basic structure for the app without database.
    * No login, home + bulk + basket

-- Add some style with Semantic UI
+- Add some style with Semantic UI.

-- Will see
+- Implement contracts, pause bulk for now.